deconst/deconst-docs/running/architecture.rst

     invoked to complete a full build of this subtree of the final site, which is then published to CDN and linked on the pull request.

-    There will be one normalizer for each supported format of :term:`content repository`; initially, Sphinx and Jekyll.
-The normalizer will be executed by a CI/CD system on each commit to the repository.
+    There will be one preparer for each supported format of :term:`content repository`; initially, Sphinx and Jekyll.
+The preparer will be executed by a CI/CD system on each commit to the repository.

   content service